mstanczy/RADKit-refresher/README.md

 # RADKit-refresher

-## 1. Navigating through RADKit Service
+## 1. Connecting to RADKit Service

 1.1.
 Upgrade to Radkit 1.6.4